acbilson/chaos-content/resume/regulatory-crawler.md

 When I had the most basic Console app imaginable I wrote up the Dockerfile and generated my image.
 To my dismay the thing was 200MB!
 With a little investigation I found some {{< backref src="/plants/technology/slim-your-dotnet-dockerfile" name="configuration steps" >}} that brought the final output down to 52MB.

 After adding the NSwag dependencies I was no longer able to trim the published code with IL Linker.
 It's not completely clear to me why that's so, but it's a significant liability that any package added to my project might force me to accept 100MB of unused libraries.
 Now my bloated Docker image sits at 163MB.
 Not cool 🙁.

+## Unit Testing

+I'm a huge fan of unit tests, so no project lasts long before I'm refactoring to make it testable.
+I was pleasantly surprised to discover that the host configuration tools which Microsoft produces and which often baffle me make writing testable code easy.
+So this is how to {{< backref src="/plants/technology/test-a-dotnet-web-service" >}}.